sangjinlee808/sangjinlee808.github.io/essays/smart-questions.md

 <img class="ui tiny left circular floated image" src="../images/smart.png">

-According to *Eric Steven Raymonds*, he a smart quesiton is when a person asks for question that is revelant to their topics which is in the field of coding and provides all the nescessary materials needed to solve the question which was posted.
+According to *Eric Steven Raymonds*, he mentions that the first step in asking smart quesiton is to find the right fourm for that topic.
+After that, when a person asks for question it should be revelant to their topics which should be in the field of coding and provides all the nescessary materials needed to solve the question which was posted.
 The question should also be grammatically correct so that it doesn't confuse others and should be organized.
 One example of can be found here [*unsuccesfully trying to add integers of an arry in function C++*](https://stackoverflow.com/questions/50867612/unsuccesfully-trying-to-add-integers-of-an-array-in-function-c), the person asking the question gives a clear details of what the output of the code is giving him/her, provides the code itself so that others can take a look at it to figure out the problem, and also gives a clear goal of what he/she wants to get.